Top 9 Movies Like 'A Quiet Place' No One Should Miss Out On

 The movie refuses to walk on the path of other films where heroes and villains are clearly defined.
 You’ll have a hard time picking a side here, as both have their own vices.
 Will you root for a ruthless bully or a stalker who is contemplating merciless revenge?
 As the plot progresses forward, motives become crystal clear, and all the build-up of tension manifests in blood, gore, and sweet little revenge.

-The Gift is not an intricate movie, but not for the lack of trying.
+is not an intricate movie, but not for the lack of trying.
 It tries playing coy, but you as a viewer will more or less guess what’s coming for this couple.
 Nevertheless, its predictability doesn’t lessen the impact it so wants to leave upon you.
 You’ll come out of this movie, feeling a little assaulted and confused.
+The Gift

 The plot follows three teenage girls who get kidnapped by a deranged man with 23 different personalities, with each persona bringing an ordeal of its own kind.
 The three girls wake up to find themselves trapped in a house with no way out.
 And then this nightmarish ride begins.